Two-way analysis of variance

-In statistics, the two-way analysis of variance (ANOVA) is used to study how two categorical independent variables effect one continuous dependent variable.
+In statistics, the two-way analysis of variance (ANOVA) is used to study how two categorical independent variables affect one continuous dependent variable.
 It extends the One-way analysis of variance (one-way ANOVA) by allowing both factors to be analyzed at the same time.
 A two-way ANOVA evaluates the main effect of each independent variable and if there is any interaction between them.

 Researchers use this test to see if two factors act independent or combined to influence a Dependent variable.
-Its used in fields like Psychology, Agriculture, Education, and Biomedical research.
+It is used in the fields of Psychology, Agriculture, Education, and Biomedical research.
 For example, it can be used to study how fertilizer type and water level together affect plant growth.
 The analysis produces F-statistics that indicate whether observed differences between groups are statistically significant.

 History

 The two-way analysis of variance was developed in the early twentieth century during the rise of modern Experimental design.
 In 1925, Ronald Fisher mentioned the two-way ANOVA in his book, Statistical Methods for Research Workers (chapters 7 and 8).
 Through his work, Fisher showed that variation in experimental results could be traced to multiple causes.

 In 1934, Frank Yates extended Fisher's approach by proposing computational procedures for cases with unequal sample sizes (unbalanced designs).
 This made the method more practical for real world experiments.
-Later research refined the theory of two-way ANOVA, including a Yasunori Fujikoshi's 1993 review which focused on models with unbalances data.
+Later research refined the theory of two-way ANOVA, including a Yasunori Fujikoshi's 1993 review which focused on models with unbalanced data.

 With the rise of statistical computing in the late twentieth century, two-way ANOVA became widely available in software such as SAS (software), SPSS, and R (software).
 In 2005, Andrew Gelman proposed a new interpretation of ANOVA, as a multilevel model, framing it as a way to describe hierarchical sources of variation rather than a single hypothesis test.
 This view remains influential in modern statistics.

 The development of the two-way ANOVA provided the foundation for analyzing factorial data.
 The next section describes how data are arranged for this type of analysis.

 Data set

 Consider a data set in which a dependent variable may be influenced by two factors which are potential sources of variation.
 The first factor has $I$ levels ($i \in \{1,\ldots,I\}$) and the second has $J$ levels ($j \in \{1,\ldots,J\}$).
 Each combination $(i,j)$ defines a treatment, for a total of $I \times J$ treatments.
-The number of replicates for treatment $(i,j)$ i denoted by $n_{ij}$, and let $k$ be the index of the replicate in this treatment ($k \in \{1,\ldots,n_{ij}\}$).
+The number of replicates for treatment $(i,j)$ is denoted by $n_{ij}$, and let $k$ be the index of the replicate in this treatment ($k \in \{1,\ldots,n_{ij}\}$).